 - Smoking on vehicle decks, as well as in cabins and passenger loungesis forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

 - In order to avoid air pollution, don't start the engine until instructed.

 The ship operator Marine Atlantic (founded in 1986, headquartered in St John's, Newfoundland) is a Canadian federal (state-owned) corporation operating ferries across Cabot Strait (between Nova Scotia and Newfoundland Island).
 Marine Atlantic's current fleet includes the ships Atlantic Vision, Blue Puttees, Highlanders, Leif Ericson.

 - The vessel was ordered in 2004 by STENA LINE, launched in 2005 and entered service in 2006 under the name "Stena Trader".
 For STENA it operated the North Sea route between Holland and UK (2006-2010).

-- The ship is powered by two MAN marine diesel engines (9-cylinder, model 9L48/60B).
+- The ship is powered by two MAN marine diesel engines (9-cylinder, model 9L48/60B) with total output 21,6 MW.
 The power plant also includes two auxiliary Mitsubishi engines.
 The propulsion system consists of two controllable pitch propellers plus three bow thrusters.

 - Following the charter to MARINE ATLANTIC, the ship entered drydock in Bremerhaven Germany for conversion to better serve the new Newfoundland-Cape Breton route.
 The ship conversion included adding a 3rd bow thruster (propulsion unit) for better maneuverability, public areas redesign and renovation, as well as shortening the hull by 12 m (40 ft) to facilitate docking at Port aux Basques.
 During the refit, the ship's freight capacity was decreased from 3100 to 2840 lanemeters.